Veeva Systems (NYSE:VEEV) Issues Earnings Results

-Veeva Systems (NYSE:VEEV) announced its quarterly earnings data on Monday.
-The technology company reported $0.78 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.68 by $0.10, MarketWatch Earnings reports.
-The company had revenue of $377.52 million for the quarter, compared to analyst estimates of $361.86 million.
+Veeva Systems (NYSE:VEEV) posted its earnings results on Monday.
+The technology company reported $0.78 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.68 by $0.10, MarketWatch Earnings reports.
+The firm had revenue of $377.52 million during the quarter, compared to analysts’ expectations of $361.86 million.
 Veeva Systems had a return on equity of 15.77% and a net margin of 25.60%.
-The firm’s revenue for the quarter was up 34.4% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.60 EPS.
+The company’s revenue was up 34.4% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.60 earnings per share.

 Veeva Systems Inc provides cloud-based software for the life sciences industry in North America, Europe, the Asia Pacific, the Middle East, Africa, and Latin America.
 The company offers Veeva Commercial Cloud, a suite of multichannel customer relationship management applications, commercial data warehouse, allocation and alignment applications, master data management application, and data and services; and Veeva Vault, a cloud-based enterprise content and data management applications for managing commercial functions, including medical, sales, and marketing, as well as research and development functions, such as clinical, regulatory, quality, and safety.